PIG ACTION GROUP

 Whilst the sows in the outlying fields around the parish remain the same, the pig business on the Broadley Copse site has changed.

-All Basil Baird (Fareham) pigs were sold in November to Ash Farming LLP who now finish (fatten for market) around 50,000 pigs a year in these sheds.
+All Basil Baird (Fareham) pigs were sold in November to Ash Farming LLP who now finish (fatten for market) around 50,000 pigs a year.

 KEY INFORMATION ABOUT ON-SITE ACTIVITIES

-- Weaner piglets are transported onto the site several times a week.
+- Weaner piglets are transported onto the site several times a week from the outlying fields.

 - The outdoor pigs feed into the sheds at 35kg, where they are fattened until they are transported for slaughter.

-- The manure and straw bedding from the outdoor pigs is pushed into mounds on-site before being transported in trailers to be spread on surrounding fields.
+- The manure and straw bedding from the outdoor pigs is spread on surrounding fields.

 - The anaerobic digesters use the manure and straw plus rye and maize to create electricity.